EirikAlv/TrainingLog/README.md

 Work in progress

-Apk file for running og android phone
+Apk file for running on android phone